 Do your best to rinse off all of the leftover soap.
 Soap residue can irritate your dog’s skin.
 Your dog might also lick it off and ingest the leftover soap, which isn’t a good idea.
 A hand nozzle can be helpful to get the job done.
 Just be careful not to spray directly into your dog’s face.

 If your dog is particularly dirty or hasn’t been bathed in a while, you may need a second round of shampoo and rinsing.
 Once you’re done with the shampoo, you can use the conditioner if you decide it would be helpful.
 Rub it in and rinse it off the same way you did with the shampoo.

 If your dog has long hair, it can be helpful to squeeze out excess water with your hands.
-Then use a towel to thoroughly dry your dog.
+Then use a towel to dry your dog thoroughly.
 Your pooch may want to help out with a big wet shake, so watch out for flying water!
 For wrinkly dogs, be sure to dry between all those nooks and crannies to help avoid skin issues.

-You can use a dog blow dryer, which uses less heat than a human hair dryer and is less likely to injure your dog.
-However, a dog blow dryer is still hot, so be careful when you use it and stick to a towel if your dog dislikes the noise and hot air.
+You can use a dog blow dryer, which uses less heat than a human hairdryer and is less likely to injure your dog.
+However, a dog blow dryer is still hot, so be careful when you use it and stick to towel drying if your dog dislikes the noise and hot air.
 If your dog has dry or sensitive skin, you should definitely skip the blow dryer since it can further dry out and irritate the skin.

 If you’re still having trouble, you can ask your veterinarian for advice or contact a dog trainer, animal behaviorist, or groomer.
 You might want to watch a professional give your dog a bath, so you can learn some useful tricks to make the experience easier for you and your pooch.